Evan Longoria Player Props: Diamondbacks vs. Mets

-The Arizona Diamondbacks, including Evan Longoria and his .690 slugging percentage over his past 10 games, take on starter Kodai Senga and the New York Mets at Chase Field, Wednesday at 9:40 PM ET.
+On Thursday, Evan Longoria (.429 on-base percentage in past 10 games, 118 points above season-long percentage) and the Arizona Diamondbacks play the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 9:40 PM ET.

-In his last game, he reached base in his only plate appearance against the Mets.
+In his most recent game he had a hitless performance (0-for-3) against the Mets.

 Evan Longoria Game Info & Props vs. the Mets